 The SET TRAILING set command determines how trailing blanks on lines are handled when written to disk.
 TRAILING ON means that THE will not treat trailing blanks any differently from any other characters in the file.
+Trailing blanks are left on the line while reading in and editing, and retained when the file is written to disk.
 With TRAILING OFF, THE will remove trailing blanks when a file is read, remove them during an edit session, and not write any trailing blanks to the file.
+With TRAILING REMOVE, THE will leave trailing blanks on the end of a line when the file is read in and during editing, but will remove trailing blanks when a file is written to disk.
 TRAILING SINGLE is the same as TRAILING OFF, except that a single blank character is appended to the end of every line when the file is written.
 TRAILING EMPTY is the same as TRAILING OFF, except that otherwise empty lines will be written with a single trailing blank.